-Cooper Payer, then age 10, took this blacktail buck on a mentored youth hunt in the Rogue Unit of southern Oregon.
+Mason Marcum bagged this blacktail buck on a mentored hunt last fall in southern Oregon.

 The program makes it easier for younger kids to get started hunting by allowing them to hunt before they take a hunter safety course as long as they are accompanied by a responsible adult.